How to Coordinate MODERN Paint Colours With Your Brick Fireplace

 Colours and undertones to avoid on your walls with yellow-orange brick…

 Opposites will attract.
-So, avoid greens and blues if you are hoping to keep this colour as soft and gentle looking as possible.
-By pairing an orange/yellow toned brick with cooler tones, you will bring out the colour of it which might be a good thing – but usually isn’t
+Avoid greens and blues if you are hoping to keep your brick fireplace as soft and gentle looking as possible.
+By pairing an orange/yellow toned brick with cooler tones, you will bring out the colour of it which might be a good thing – but usually isn’t.

 - Pink tones are DEFINITELY not good as pink and yellow/orange are pretty gross together (not including kids rooms) and I would also avoid purple